 ATLANTA, Aug.
-22, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes in Adams, Allen, DeKalb, Dearborn, Franklin, Union and Wayne counties in Indiana as a result of the drought that began on June 19, 2012.
+6, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes located in the counties of Benton, Newton, Sullivan, Vermillion, Vigo and Warren in Indiana as a result of the drought that began on July 24, 2012.

-"These counties are eligible because they are contiguous to one or more primary counties in Ohio.
+"These counties are eligible because they are contiguous to one or more primary counties in Illinois.
 The Small Business Administration recognizes that disasters do not usually stop at county or state lines.
-For that reason, counties adjacent to primary counties named in the declaration are included," according to Frank Skaggs, director of SBA's Field Operations Center East.
+For that reason, counties adjacent to primary counties named in the declaration are included," said Frank Skaggs, director of SBA's Field Operations Center East in Atlanta.

 Under this declaration, the SBA's Economic Injury Disaster Loan program is available to eligible

 farm-related and nonfarm-related entities that suffered financial losses as a direct result of this disaster.
 With the exception of aquaculture enterprises, SBA cannot provide disaster loans to agricultural producers, farmers, or ranchers.
 Nurseries are eligible to apply for economic injury disaster loans for losses caused by drought conditions.